SmileCrystalChecker/-crystal-hollows-dupe-checker/README.md

-# -Smile-Crystal-Dupe-Checker
+# -ItemData-

-A 1.8.9 Minecraft Forge Mod for Hypixel Skyblock which adds a Dupe Checker to Skyblock
+ItemData is a 1.8.9 Minecraft Forge Mod for Hypixel Skyblock which adds a Dupe Checker to Skyblock

 # What it does: